javascript-tutorial/en.javascript.info/1-js/4-object-basics/02-garbage-collection/article.md

 That's the concept how garbage collection works.

-Javascript engines apply many optimizations to it, to make it run faster and be more hidden behind the scenes.
+Javascript engines apply many optimizations to make it run faster and not affect the execution.

 Some of the optimizations:

 - **Generational collection** -- objects are split into two sets: "new ones" and "old ones".
-Many objects appear, do their job and die fast, so they can be cleaned up more aggressively.
-Those "new" that survive for long enough, become "old".
+Many objects appear, then do their job and die fast, so they can be cleaned up aggressively.
+Those that survive for long enough, become "old".
-- **Incremental collection** -- if there are many objects, and we try to walk and mark the whole object set at once, it may take some time and introduce visible delays.
+- **Incremental collection** -- if there are many objects, and we try to walk and mark the whole object set at once, it may take some time and introduce visible delays in the execution.
 So the engine tries to split the job into pieces.
 Then pieces are executed one at a time.
-That requires some extra bookkeeping between them.
+That requires some extra bookkeeping between them to track changes.
 - **Idle-time collection** -- the garbage collector tries to run only while the CPU is idle, to reduce the possible effect on the execution.

+There are other optimizations and flavours of garbage collection algorithms.
+As much as I'd like to describe them here, I have to hold off, because different engines implement different tweaks and techniques.

-Detailed learning of these optimization is also possible, but it requires a lot of under-the-hood digging.
-Javascript engines implement garbage collection differently.
-And -- what's even more important, things change, so going really deep "in advance", without a real need is probably not worth that.
+And -- what's even more important, things change as engines develop, so going really deep "in advance", without a real need is probably not worth that.
 Unless, of course, it is a matter of pure interest, then there will be some links for you below.

 ## Summary